 When I was twelve, I finished my first book: eighty-two A4 hand-written pages.
-I still remember the satisfaction of writing “the end” and the finish date on the last page.
 But as I was growing up, I had to overcome well-meant prejudices against the life of a writer, and I lost focus for a couple of decades.
 Now, I have finally come to terms with what I really want to do in life and have taken up what Paulo Coelho calls the good fight.

-I have a PhD in molecular biology; I worked shortly as an assistant editor at a scientific publisher and as a researcher later on.
-Though in the past years I wrote far less fiction than I would have liked to, I don’t lament the road I chose.
+I have a PhD in molecular biology; I worked shortly as an assistant editor at a scientific publisher and, later on, as a researcher.
+I don’t lament the road I chose.
 I learned and experienced much, and this is not a bad thing for a writer.

-I passed through Canada when I was ten (a very formative year).
-A decade ago, I left behind a life in magical Istanbul—a metropolis of 16 million closely huddled fellow human beings (at least at the time).
+I passed through Canada when I was ten .
+A decade ago, I left behind a life in magical Istanbul.
 I also stayed for a while in charming little Denmark.
 Today, I live with my husband and little boy in southern Germany within an earshot of a spirited brook that flows among hills where buzzards roam in languid circles.
-Yup, it’s that poetic and much quieter than ever before.
+Yup, it’s this poetic and much quieter than ever before.

 The genre with the greatest creative pull for me is long-form speculative fiction, but I also write the occasional short story.
-At the moment, I’m revising a series of fantasy novels (read more about them here).
+At the moment, I’m revising a duology of fantasy novels (read more about it here).